sparkflows/sparkflows-processors/docs/09-Utilities/redshiftstmt.rst

 ExecuteRedshiftStatement
 ===========

-This node execute the Redshift statement.
+This node executes the Redshift statement.

 Type
 ---------